zhuang-li/zhuang-li.github.io/_pages/about.md

 ## Collaboration and Supervision

-I am keen on collaborating in various NLP research areas, including Semantic Parsing, Question Answering, Dialogue Systems, and Adversarial Attack.
+I am keen on collaborating in various NLP research areas.
 Additionally, I'm experienced in supervising junior researchers, having guided students to success in top-tier venues and tech giants.
 I welcome inquiries about collaboration or supervision!

 ## Research Interests